omgnetwork/plasma-contracts/plasma_framework/docs/contracts/GenericTransaction.md

 **GenericTransaction**

 GenericTransaction is a generic transaction format that makes few assumptions about the content of the transaction.
-At minimum a transaction must:
+A transaction must satisy the following requirements:
-- Be a list of 4 items: [txType, inputs, outputs, txData]
+- It must be a list of 5 items: [txType, inputs, outputs, txData, metaData]
 - `txType` must be a uint not equal to zero
-- inputs must be a list
+- inputs must be a list of RLP items.
-- outputs must be a list
+- outputs must be a list of `Output`s
+- an `Output` is a list of 2 items: [outputType, data]
+- `Output.outputType` must be a uint not equal to zero
+- `Output.data` is an RLP item.
+It can be a list.
 - no assumptions are made about `txData`.
 Note that `txData` can be a list.
- * It is expected that most transaction types will have similar outputs, so convenience methods for decoding outputs are provided.
-However, transactions types are free to extend this output format with extra data.
+- `metaData` must be 32 bytes long.

 ## Structs
 ### Transaction